nthdeveloper/LargeFileupload/README.md

 You can switch between these two options by commenting and uncommenting the lines in the uploadFile() function in the HTML file.

+### client_React18_TypeScript

+React 18 sample project that contains TypeScript version of the uploader class.
+See the project readme file for details and sample usage.

 ### api_NetCore8
 Sample backend api project that can used to test uploaders.